LuciaJaime/LuciaJaime/README.md

 - 🌱 Always looking to enhance my hards and softs skills.
 Currently i'm focused on NodeJs, React and MongoDb, aiming to focus on Full Stack Development.
 With a solid background in JavaScript and advanced proficiency in tools like Visual Studio Code and Figma, I'm dedicated to crafting innovative solutions and exceptional user experiences.

+🚀 Check out some of my projects in my [portfolio](https://marialuciajaime.netlify.app/) 🌐

 📫 How to reach me: You can find me on [Linkedin](https://www.linkedin.com/in/jaime-maria-lucia/)